-There are many reasons why Chiang Mai is such a nice place: The largest city in northern Thailand has a ideal geographical location immediately south of the foothills and that doesn’t only provide opportunities for outdoor activities but it’s also the reason for the nice climate with average monthly temperatures below most other southern cities in Thailand, especially during the cool season (November to February).
+There are many reasons why Chiang Mai is such a great place: The largest city in northern Thailand has a ideal geographical location immediately south of the foothills and that doesn’t only provide opportunities for outdoor activities but it’s also the reason for the nice climate with average monthly temperatures below most other southern cities in Thailand, especially during the cool season (November to February).

-If you like shopping you will love Chiang Mai, if you like partying you will love it even more.
+If you like shopping you will love Chiang Mai, and if you like partying you will love it even more.
 Apart from that there are lots of activities to do and landmarks to visit – and that’s not just the countless of sacred and more than 700 year old temples (I have included the two most significant ones below).

 Some of the most interesting places in Chiang Mai are located within or just outside the old city walls.
 One way streets go around that big square along with a canal (see the picture above).
 There are more and more bicycles on the roads though you need to be very careful as there is a lot of traffic in this area which is considered the town center.
 It’s actually safer to ride a motorcycle, most hotels have rentals available starting at 250 Baht per 24 hours for automatic bikes.